Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 <img src="../figures/lm_example-2.png" height="500" width="550"/>

-The flatter slope of the regression line, and larger values of the residuals, suggests there is no useful relationship between Hba1c levels and expression of gene Y, which is supported by the large *P*-value returned by the model.
+The flatter slope of the regression line and larger values of the residuals, suggests there is no useful relationship between Hba1c levels and expression of gene Y, which is supported by the large *P*-value returned by the model.

 ------

 ### Part 4 - Simple Linear modeling with categorical variables

 In genomics, we commonly have categorial predictor variables, in contrast to the continuous variable (Hba1c) from our example above.
-Example of categorial variable include:
+Examples of categorial variables include:
 - Wild-type vs knockout
 - Vehicle vs treatment
 - Control vs diseased